LukePappa/Ourism/p.md

-All perceive a world wherein they come to know Divine Love as the only reality.
-To fulfill your purpose, stop imposing misery upon yourself.
+Everything present at the inception of the universe perceives a world wherein it comes to recognize Divine Love as the only reality.
+Such clarity of perception belongs to the untroubled heart, and the untroubled heart is one that does not impose misery upon itself.